This post may contain affiliate links.

 - Use a wooden spoon to break apart the ground lamb and let it begin to cook.

 - Add the paprika, oregano, thyme, cinnamon, allspice, clove and cayenne pepper, salt and pepper to the lamb and continue to cook until the lamb is cooked through and no pink is left.
+Remove from the stove and drain excess fat.

 - On a large cutting board lay out your pita bread or flatbread.

 - Spread an even layer of tzatziki on each pita.
 Layer on the lamb, feta cheese and top with the Greek topping.
 You also can add pine nuts {optional}.
+Serve with a side of tzatziki sauce.

 The recipe calls for cinnamon, paprika, allspice, cloves, cayenne pepper and of course you can always add salt and pepper to taste with every recipe.
 When I eat this recipe it has tons of flavor so not sure what happened in your version.
 You also can always add more toppings to enhance the flavor like Greek yogurt, hummus, chopped veggies, ect.